 The Ioniq is the first direct challenger to the Toyota Prius.
 Evoking the Prius silhouette and hatchback configuration, the Ioniq hybrid matches it as a fuel sipper with 52 mpg overall.
-Power comes from a 1.6-liter four-cylinder engine which, combined with the electric drive, puts out a combined 139 hp.
-The six-speed dual-clutch transmission isn't the smoothest and there's some delay off the line.
-Like other hybrids it can drive on electric power at low speeds.
-Handling lacks agility and the ride is a bit unsettled but unobjectionable.
+Power comes from a 1.6-liter, four-cylinder engine which, paired with the electric drive, puts out a combined 139 hp.
+The six-speed dual-clutch transmission isn't the smoothest, and there's some delay off the line.
+Like other hybrids, it can drive on electric power at low speeds.
+Handling lacks agility, and the ride is a bit unsettled but unobjectionable.
 The SEL comes with a power seat for an affordable price.
-A suite of advanced safety features is available, including automatic braking, smart cruise control, and blind-spot detection with rear cross-traffic alert.
+A number of safety features, including automatic emergency braking and blind-spot warning, are available.
 Android Auto and Apple CarPlay compatibility is standard.
 There are also plug-in and fully electric versions.